paytonjewell/Nuvio-Backdrop-Generator/README.md

 <img width="1200" alt="CleanShot 2026-06-29 at 23 40 41@2x" src="https://github.com/user-attachments/assets/27bc8368-0e14-4da4-a86d-7968e1cd5905" />

 ## Features

 **Image sources**

 - **TMDB Filter** — pull from Popular, Top Rated, Trending This Week, Now Playing, or On The Air, filtered by genre (including Anime), streaming service, or decade
-- **Trakt Lists** — paste any public Trakt list URL; movies and shows are detected automatically, mixed lists supported
+- **Trakt** — browse trending or popular movies and shows directly, search any user's public lists by username, or paste a direct list URL; movies and shows are detected automatically, mixed lists supported
 - **MDBList** — browse your own lists, official MDBList curated collections, the top 25 public lists, or search any user's lists by username; also accepts a direct URL

 **Backdrop styles**